lucasvienna/lucasvienna.dev/_posts/2019-10-04-how-i-built-this-website.md

 This snippet is responsible for loading our main SASS file, `theme.scss`.
 Do not remove those hyphens at the start.
 The are required by Jekyll.

 Next up, let's install `rouge`.
-Since Jekyll is stuck with Rouge `2.2.1` ([see this GitHub issue](https://github.com/github/pages-gem/pull/652)), we'll poach an update SCSS version of it from the Cayman theme.
+Since Jekyll is stuck with Rouge `2.2.1` ([see this GitHub issue](https://github.com/github/pages-gem/pull/652)), we'll poach an updated SCSS version of it from the Cayman theme.
 Head over to [https://github.com/pages-themes/cayman/blob/master/_sass/rouge-github.scss](https://github.com/pages-themes/cayman/blob/master/_sass/rouge-github.scss), download this file and save it in your own `_scss` folder.
+Once Jekyll upgrades, I will update this article accordingly.

-For `compress_html`, head over to [http://jch.penibelst.de/](http://jch.penibelst.de/) and simply follow their instructions.
+To install `compress_html`, head over to [http://jch.penibelst.de/](http://jch.penibelst.de/) and follow their instructions.
 You'll end up with two new files inside your `_layouts` folder: `compress.html` and `default.html`.
 We'll go over the default layout later on.

+Then, install `normalize.css`.
+All you need to do is copy the contents from [the source page](https://github.com/necolas/normalize.css/blob/master/normalize.css) and save it as `normalize.scss`.

+Lastly, create the `theme.scss` file and paste the following inside:

+{% highlight scss %}
+// sensible normalized styles
+@import "normalize";
+// code highliting
+@import "rouge-github";
+{% endhighlight %}

+That's it for now.
+You should have all the basic themeing setup covered.

+---

+## Closing

+On Part 2, I'll cover layouts, includes and more specific theming options.

 #### Sources

+A few websites that I used as reference while building my own solution.

 - [https://jekyllrb.com/docs/](https://jekyllrb.com/docs/)
 - [https://developpaper.com/automated-deployment-of-github-pages-with-travis-ci/](https://developpaper.com/automated-deployment-of-github-pages-with-travis-ci/)